 How to segment WooCommerce customers

-In this article, we look into different types of WooCommerce customer segmentation methods and how to implement them on your website.
+This article looks into different types of WooCommerce customer segmentation methods and how to implement them on your eCommerce website.

 customer segmentation strategy